pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli class invokemethod [COMMAND-OPTIONS] classname name
+    Usage: pywbemcli class invokemethod [COMMAND-OPTIONS] CLASSNAME METHODNAME

       Invoke the class method named methodname.

-      This invokes the method named `methodname` on the class named `classname`.
+      This invokes the method named METHODNAME on the class named CLASSNAME.

-      This is the class level invokemethod and uses only the class name on the invoke.
-The subcommand `instance invokemethod` invokes methods based on instance name.
+      This is the class level invokemethod and uses only the class name on the invoke.The subcommand `instance invokemethod` invokes methods based on instance name.

     Options: